 The duties and responsibilities of the National President are outlined in Article VI Section 3 of the AMFA Constitution.

-The duties and responsibilities of the Assistant National President are outlined in Article VI Section 4 of the AMFA Constitution.
+The duties and responsibilities of the National Vice President are outlined in Article VI Section 4 of the AMFA Constitution.

 Jay Johnson has been employed at Southwest Airlines (SWA) as an Aircraft Maintenance Technician (AMT), Structure Mechanic since 2002.
 Prior to SWA, Jay was Director of Operations for Aircraft Interior and Design and in Field Service at Aviall Engine Overhaul Facility, Ryder Aviation, Greenwich Air Service, and GE On Wing Support.